Piotr1215/crossplane-demo/README.md

 skinparam legend {
     BackgroundColor Azure
 }

-skinparam NoteBackgroundColor #35d0ba
-'left to right direction
+'Declare members
 interface "HTTPS" as k8s_to_cloud

 actor "Dev Team" as devs

 together {
 component "Composite Resource\nClaim (XRC)" <<API>> as claim component "Composite Resource (XR)" <<API>> as composite_resource

 note top of claim
     The schema of composite
-    resources and claims is custom designed end note
+    resources and claims are custom designed end note

 package "Configuration" as config {